dkfriend07/test-smart-tutorial/source/index.html.md

 The client_id is found in the app details page that can be accessed by clicking on the application icon in the <a href="https://code.cerner.com/developer/smart-on-fhir/smart_apps" target="_blank">code console</a>.
 Copy the client_id into the authorize call, commit the changes back to your repo and redeploy your site.

-For the purposed of this tutorial you don't need to modify the scopes, but if you want to add any more scopes, remember to update this list.
+For the purposed of this tutorial you don't need to modify the scopes.
+This list should match the scopes that you registered the application with.

 Below is some additional information about the scopes we've selected for our app.